Eveline Charles: Professional career

 Eveline Charles enrolled in Beauty School immediately after high school in 1973.
 She began cutting hair professionally in 1974, and ten years later opened her first salon, 'Bianco Nero' in Edmonton.

 During the 1980s and early 90s, Charles established Bianco Nero as a premier Edmonton beauty salon.
 At the forefront of the day spa movement, in 1995 Charles expanded the location to include a full-service day spa.
 A second Bianco Nero salon and spa was opened in West Edmonton Mall in 1998, and it was during this period that Charles stepped out from behind the salon chair to focus entirely on developing the business.

 The business was then rebranded to 'EvelineCharles' in 2000, and has since expanded throughout Western Canada.
 Today, EvelineCharles Salons & Spas has four locations in Edmonton and Calgary.
 A complete range of beauty services are offered, including modern hairstyling, colouring, highlights, manicures & pedicures, facials, massage, hair removal (waxing), and wedding packages.
 Specific locations in Edmonton and Calgary offer their Beauty MD services of laser hair removal, Botox, Restylane, chemical peels, photo rejuvenation, skin resurfacing, leg vein treatments, lip enhancements and more.

 Furthermore, In 2005 Charles opened her first EC Academy a beauty institute in Edmonton, Alberta offering Cosmetology, Esthetics and Makeup Artistry courses.
 In 2010, she opened her second Academy location in Vancouver, British Columbia, which was closed due to funding.
 She was set to open a third EC Academy location in Calgary in early 2011.
 As of today, all EC Academy locations and several salons have been permanently shut down.

-Influence

-Eveline Charles is the first woman to be inducted into the Alberta Business Hall of Fame and is recognized internationally as a salon and spa industry leader and entrepreneurial success story.